Skip to content

 What this tool does

 This tool projects lifetime earnings from your current salary to retirement, compounded annually at a chosen growth rate.
-Enter current salary, current age, expected retirement age, and annual salary growth rate.
-The calculator sums each year's salary at the growing rate and shows the lifetime total, years of work remaining, projected final salary, and average annual earning.
-It ignores career breaks, promotions beyond the steady growth rate, and currency inflation.
+Enter your current salary, current age, expected retirement age, and annual salary growth rate.
+The calculator sums each year's salary at the growing rate and displays your lifetime total earnings, years of work remaining, projected final salary, and average annual earning.
+The result shows the cumulative amount earned over your working life under the assumed steady growth pattern.
+Annual salary growth rate has the strongest influence on the final figure.
+A typical use case is modelling lifetime earnings under different career growth scenarios.
+The calculator ignores career breaks, promotions beyond the steady growth rate, currency inflation, and changes to working hours.
+Results are for illustration only.

 Enter Values